Curacao Snorkeling – Better Than Expected

 Snorkel the West Side of Things

-If you check out the snorkel map below you will see that all the spots are on the southwest to northwest shore of the island.
+If you check out the Curacao snorkeling map below you will see that all the spots are on the southwest to northwest shore of the island.
 There are essentially no beaches on the opposite shore and no snorkel spots.
 The east shore takes the brunt of the trade winds and waves and the shoreline is full of bluffs and cliffs.
 Generally speaking you should not consider getting in the water on the windward side of the island.

 Protected From Trade Winds